Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 1. Develop Interest In The Outdoors

 Take them outdoors regularly where you explore the landscape, the creeks, hills, swamps, streams, ponds, marshes, meadows, etc. Let them learn to appreciate nature.
 Let them watch the birds, insects, deer, squirrels, rabbits, frogs, and any other animals you see outdoors.
 Take them out on fishing trips.
-In a subtle manner, explain how it is our responsibility to maintain and preserve nature as well as benefit from all it has to offer.
+Subtly, explain how it is our responsibility to maintain and preserve nature as well as benefit from all it has to offer.

 2. Make Them A Junior Hunting Buddy